batchly/batchlysupport/docs/about/whybatchly.md

 Features that customers love:

-* AWS Spot Bid Optimization Seamlessly deploy, move, and manage workloads over high cost savings spot instances across any AWS region.
+* AWS spot bid optimization seamlessly deploys, moves, and manages workloads over high cost savings spot instances across any AWS region.

-* EC2 Instance Smart Sizing Realize ultimate EC2 efficiencies with the automatic instance sizing for the right application / workload.
+* EC2 instance smart sizing realizes ultimate EC2 efficiencies with the automatic instance sizing for the right application / workload.

-* Seamless Integration Easily work with pre-built apps for most common enterprise applications (JMeter, Spark, Hive, PIG, Jenkins, Elastic BeanStalk and more) and REST API support provides a seamless experience.
+* Seamless integration easily works with pre-built apps for the most common enterprise applications (JMeter, Spark, Hive, PIG, Jenkins, Elastic BeanStalk, and more) and REST API support provides a smooth experience.

-* Fully Managed Benefit from cost and utilization optimizations from within your own AWS account while we do the heavy lifting.
+* Fully managed benefit from cost and utilization optimizations from within your own AWS account while we do the heavy lifting.

-* Secure We solved security with organic and strong AWS security controls.
+* Secured with organic and strong AWS security controls.